mariarykova/frontend-hiring-task-secret-snake-game/README.md

 means that only bids can be withdrawn, reducing the TVL.

 Finally, at the end of this stage, the third stage is the selection of the winner.
-The winner is the one who paid the most, but the amount that they must pay is the second most bidded amount.
+The winner is the second highest bid for the snake.

 ### APIs